List of Peaky Blinders characters: Luca Changretta

 Luca Changretta (portrayed by Adrien Brody) is an Italian-American mobster from New York and the leader of the Changretta family.
 After his father and brother are killed by the Peaky Blinders, Luca embarks on a revenge mission against the Shelby family.
 During the fourth series, he is shot in the forehead by Arthur Shelby, who was avenging his brother, John.

 Jessie Eden

 Jessie Eden (portrayed by Charlie Murphy) is a trade union leader of one of Tommy Shelby's factories and a member of the British Communist Party.
-In the fourth series, she organizes a citywide strike at the Bull Ring, led by female spot welding and wire cutting workers who demand better working conditions, fair wages, and improved sanitation for women in factories.
+In the fourth series, she organises a citywide strike at the Bull Ring, led by female spot welding and wire cutting workers who demand better working conditions, fair wages, and improved sanitation for women in factories.
 Among those who join the protest are Polly Gray, Esme Shelby, and Lizzie Shelby, encouraged to participate by Linda Shelby.
 Her character is based on the activist by the same name.